Quantum Computing and Preconditioners for Hydrological Linear Systems: Results

 \subsection{Algorithmic Scaling with Inverse Laplacian Preconditioner}

 Identifying a preconditioner $M$ which reduces the condition number of a system $A$ is generally not sufficient to guarantee good performance of a QLS algorithm to solve the preconditioned system $MAx = Mb$.
 This is because one must find an efficient way to calculate the product $MA$ in such a way as to make it readily accessible on a quantum computer.
-Generic matrix multiplication is an $O(N^2)$ operation on a quantum computer~\cite{shao2018quantum} and would remove any benefit from the reduced condition number.
+This can be accomplished either through a classical oracle which efficiently calculates $MA$, or through a quantum algorithm which uses oracles for $A$ and $M$ and then calculates $MA$.
+As described previously, in this work we only study cases where the preconditioner can be applied on the quantum computer itself, due to the considerable memory demands of full-scale hydrological simulations.
+Unfortunately, simply calculating $MA$ in the general case on a quantum computer with generic matrix multiplication adds an $O(N^2)$ overhead~\cite{shao2018quantum} and would remove any benefit from the reduced condition number.
 Each of the three methods previously discussed get around this limitation through clever techniques: the circulant method calculates the product with the quantum Fourier Transform algorithm, the SPAI method exploits sparseness of $M$ and $A$, and the fast-inverse method assumes efficient block-encodings of $M$ and $A$.

-Our results in Sec.~\ref{sec:test_precon} show that the inverse Laplacian is a good preconditioner, however it remains to examine the potential algorithmic runtime of incorporating this into a preconditioner into a QLS algorithm.
-As described in Sec.~\ref{sec:methods}, because the Laplacian $\Delta$ is normal and has a known eigenvalue decomposition, one can efficiently prepare a block encoding of $\Delta^{-1}$.
-The techniques of~\cite{tong2021fast} then give a method for solving the preconditioned system $\Delta^{-1}$, with runtime bounded below by
+As described in Sec.~\ref{sec:test_precon}, the data presented in Fig.~\ref{fig:precon_scaling} shows that the circulant and SPAI preconditioners do not meaningfully improve the scaling in $N$ of the condition number for the fracture examples considered in this paper.
+Therefore, it is not worth determining the full algorithmic runtime for implementing either of these preconditioners in a full QLS algorithm.
+However, the inverse Laplacian reduces the condition number to scale between $O(N^{0.05})$ to $O(N^{0.6})$, which is potentially sufficient for an advantage over classical algorithms.
+It is thus instructive to estimate the impact the inverse Laplacian preconditioner has on the overall runtime for solving subsurface flow systems.

+While implementing the inverse Laplacian preconditioner into the original HHL algorithm is potentially possible, the QLS algorithm of Tong \emph{et al.}~\cite{tong2021fast} already gives a direct method of applying the preconditioner and solving the resulting system.
+We can therefore use the scaling of their algorithm as a proof-of-concept to gain an understanding of whether the inverse Laplacian improves the condition number sufficiently to recover some quantum speed-up.
+This analysis purposefully ignores intricacies resulting from points 2 and 3 in our list of QLS caveats, i.e. efficiently turning the classical data $A$ and $b$ into appropriate quantum states and operators.
+We emphasize that this analysis is intended as a conservative estimate of how a preconditioned QLS algorithm might scale when solving fracture systems.
+There are hopefully more efficient implementations, which we discuss more in Sec.~\ref{sec:discussion} and will explore further in future work.